vpidev/t-sql-styleguide/README.md

 - Do not abbreviate names - use full english word

-*Why?*: Abbreviations are ambigious, hard to read, and difficult for new developers to understand
+*Why?*: Abbreviations are ambiguous, hard to read, and difficult for new developers to understand

 ###### [Style [S002](#style-s002)]